roberturban/angular-dragndrop-file-upload/README.md

 - Run `npm start` for client and server to start.
 - Navigate to `http://localhost:4200/`.
 - The app will automatically reload if you change any of the source files.
+- Run `npm run dev` for client and development server to start with `nodemon`.